madisonisfan/meaplanner-react-integration/README.md

+# MealPlanner React App - intergrated with server

+In 2020 I participated in Nucamp's Full-Stack bootcamp.
+In the second course, we created dynamic web applications with React, and in the last phase, we were taught how to develop a backend with NodeJS.

+This project is the front-end to my meal planning react application.
+There is a server connected to this app.
+[Go to server respository](https://github.com/madisonisfan/meaplannerServer-integration)

+# Technologies
+This app is missing some features and needs to be updated.

+- React
+- React Router
+- Redux + Redux Thunk + Redux Logger
+- Reactstrap
+- React Popper
+- Font Awesome

+<!--
 # Getting Started with Create React App

-<!--
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->

 ## Available Scripts